Amoebawp/kasm-kitty/README.md

    ├─  Move window    ➔  ctrl + shift + Arrows
    └─  Font Size      ➔  ctrl + shift + num.+/-
  ```

+# Layouts

+Default layout is set Tall - master & stack.

+You can switch layout to get to the Splits layout.

+In this mod, you can control where the new window will be opened.

+To split the selected window vertically press `ctrl + v`

+To split the selected window horizontally press `ctrl + h`

 # Custom aliases -bash